The Great Knaidel Disaster

 But when I was back in my kitchen, suffice it to say the gluten-free mix was a knaidel disaster, and so there were no matzo balls for the soup at our Seder!

-Despite that we had a lovely holiday gathering, but the next day I called the Streits 800 number to complain.
-I listened carefully to the prompts as apparently they had recently changed (altho I had never called before, so how would I know?)
-In any case, as directed I hit #6 for Customer Service and then got a recorded voice explaining that the company was closed for the holiday and wishing me a Zissen Pesach – a Sweet Passover.
+Despite that we had a lovely holiday gathering, but the next day I called the Streits customer service number to complain and a recorded voice said the company was closed for the holiday and wished me a Zissen Pesach – a Sweet Passover.
 So I left my number and asked for a call back when they reopened.

 The following week my husband and I left for a planned trip to Paris, and were looking forward to spending some time with our friend Jane, an artist who had moved there a dozen years earlier.